Wolvarun9295/SparkStructuredStreaming--PySpark-Kafka/README.md

 ## Output will be diplayed as follows

-- Running tweetListener.py will generate the following output:
+- Running tweetListener.py will fetch the tweets in real-time:
 <img src=Output/tweetListener.png height=”100” >

-- Running tweetAnalyzer.py will generate the following output:
+- Running tweetAnalyzer.py will generate the following output from time to time in batches:
 <img src= Output/tweetAnalyzer.png height=”100” >